 [Life] offers every mind its choice between truth and repose.
 Take which you please, — you can never have both.
 Between these, as a pendulum, man oscillates.
 He in whom the love of repose predominates will accept the first creed, the first philosophy, the first political party he meets, — most likely his father’s.
 He gets rest, commodity, and reputation; but he shuts the door of truth.
 He in whom the love of truth predominates will keep himself aloof from all moorings, and afloat.
 He will abstain from dogmatism, and recognize all the opposite negations, between which, as walls, his being is swung.
 He submits to the inconvenience of suspense and imperfect opinion, but he is a candidate for truth, as the other is not, and respects the highest law of his being.

-I now felt that an intellectual voyage lay ahead and that I might never anchor.
-Then, as I was about to enter college, philosophical discussions with a friend further awoken me, as Kant said of encountering Hume, from my dogmatic slumber.
-It was as if a dam had broken within me, forcing me to see the parochialism of my childhood indoctrination.
-I now wanted to live and die with as large a mind as possible and I found an irresistible desire to explore the mindscape.
-In other words, I had fallen in love with philosophy becoming, in Dostoyevsky’s words, “one of those who don’t want millions but an answer to their questions.”
+I now felt that an intellectual voyage lay ahead and that I might never anchor intellectually.
+Then, as I was about to enter college, discussions with a friend and philosophy major further awoken me, as Kant said of encountering Hume, from my dogmatic slumber.
+It was as if a dam had broken within me, making apparent the parochialism of my childhood indoctrination.
+I now wanted to live and die with as large a mind as possible and an irresistible desire to explore the mindscape swelled within.
+I had fallen in love with philosophy becoming, in Dostoyevsky’s words, “one of those who don’t want millions but an answer to their questions.”

 Next, as a college freshman, I eagerly enrolled in “Major Questions in Philosophy,” taught by a newly minted Ph.D. from Harvard, Paul Gomberg.
 He introduced me to Descartes’ epistemological skepticism, Hume’s demolition of the design argument, and Lenin’s critique of the state.
 Wow!
 Knowledge, the gods, and the state all undermined in sixteen weeks.
-Subsequently, I took the maximum number of philosophy courses allowable in pursuit of my B.A. including: existentialism and phenomenology, Ancient, Medieval, Modern, American, and Asian philosophy, as well as philosophy of religion, science, mind, and law.
+Subsequently, I took the maximum number of philosophy courses allowable in pursuit of my B.A. including Existentialism, Hume, Kant, Ancient, Medieval, Modern, American, and Asian philosophy; as well as philosophy of religion, science, mind, and law.
 Holding all these strains of study together was a deep and passionate concern about life’s meaning.

 As a graduate student, I focused mostly on the history of western philosophy, theoretical ethics, game theory, and evolutionary philosophy, while teaching my own classes in ethics, Greek philosophy, and the philosophy of human nature.
 But it was in a series of seminars with Richard Blackwell that my thoughts began to coalesce.
-In “Concepts of Time,” I learned to think deeply about the mystery of time and began to see change as a fundamental aspect of reality.
-In “Evolutionary Ethics” and “Evolutionary Epistemology,” I came to understand that knowledge and morality evolve, and in “The Seventeenth Century Scientific Revolution,” I encountered a dramatic example of intellectual evolution.
+In “Concepts of Time,” I first contemplated a mysterious aspect of reality (or our minds) that describes a continual unfolding of life.
+In “Evolutionary Ethics” and “Evolutionary Epistemology,” I came to understand that knowledge and morality arose in a biological context and thus be informed by evolution, and in “The Seventeenth Century Scientific Revolution,” I encountered a dramatic example of intellectual evolution.

-Then a careful reading of “Aristotle’s Metaphysics” led me to wonder if Aristotle’s view of teleology—that reality strives unconsciously toward ends—could be reconciled with modern evolutionary theory which is decidedly non-teleological.
-This led to my discovery of Piaget’s conception of evolution where I found the concept of equilibrium, the biological and epistemological analog of the quasi-teleological approach I had been seeking.
+Then a careful reading of “Aristotle’s Metaphysics” led me to wonder if his view of teleology—that reality strives unconsciously toward ends—could be reconciled with modern evolutionary theory (which is decidedly non-teleological.)
+This led to my discovery of Piaget’s Conception of Evolution with its concept of equilibrium, the biological and epistemological analog of the quasi-teleological approach I had been seeking.
 I now saw how evolution could be characterized as a non-deterministic orthogenesis.
 Perhaps evolution and progress could be reconciled after all.

-So, as a result of six years of graduate study, I had come to believe that evolution was the key to understanding everything from the cell to the cosmos, that the minds and behaviors of human beings are largely explained by biology, that there was some evidence that reality unfolds in a progressive direction, and that the meaning of human life must be found, if it was to be found at all, in cosmic evolution.
-Naturally, this led me to wonder if the cosmos becomes increasingly meaningful as it evolves or whether there really is any direction to cosmic evolution.
+So, as a result of six years of graduate study, I had come to believe that evolution was the key to understanding everything from the cell to the cosmos, that biology largely explains the minds and behaviors of human beings, that there was (some) evidence that reality unfolds in a progressive direction, and that cosmic evolution was a key to understanding if life had any meaning.
+Naturally, this led me to wonder if the cosmos becomes increasingly meaningful as it evolves or whether there really is a direction to cosmic evolution.